jsonrouter/core/README.md

 # Headers & CORS setup

-Currently any headers settings applied to the routing config will be applied globally.
+Currently any headers settings applied to the node will apply to all children.

 ```

-	root.Config.SetHeaders(
+	v1 := rootPath.Add("v1").SetHeaders(
-		common.Headers{
+		map[string]string{
 			"Access-Control-Allow-Headers":		"Authorization,Content-Type",
 			"Access-Control-Allow-Origin":		"*",
 		},